 5 Things to Look for in a Credit Card Fraud Detection Solution

 Case investigations, customer phone support, and damage to an institution’s reputation also contribute to the cost of fraud.
 The latter could possibly be the most damaging.
-When asked what they would do if they were victims of a data breach, three out of four consumers said they would avoid doing further business with the company where their information was breached.
+When asked what they would do if they were victims of a data breach, the majority said they would avoid doing further business with the company where their information was breached.

 1. Predictive Analytics

 Institutions collect vast amounts of data in the course of doing business – data that can be used to detect fraud patterns to determine future probabilities and trends.
 Although predictive analytics won’t reveal what type of fraud will happen, it will point to what might happen, with an acceptable degree of reliability.
-Vantiv Fraud Management for Credit, for example, uses predictive models based on billions of payment transaction data and consumer profiles.
-Using historical data combined with customer insights, Vantiv’s Business iQ solution is able to predict future fraud events so that actions can be taken to avoid and mitigate these events.
+Worldpay’s fraud management, for example, uses predictive models based on billions of payment transaction data and consumer profiles.
+Using historical data combined with customer insights, Worldpay’s analytics and reporting is able to predict future fraud events so that actions can be taken to avoid and mitigate these events.

 2. Experienced Fraud Analysts

-In addition to using historical data, a credit card fraud detection solution must also be able to adjust dynamically to the stream of data because fraud patterns are often not linear.
+In addition to using historical data, a fraud detection solution must also be able to adjust dynamically to the stream of data because fraud patterns are often not linear.
 Outlier models can be especially helpful for detecting fraud in emerging markets where sufficient data to make predictions does not yet exist.
 A flexible, self-calibrating model provides a great advantage because it requires less data and adjusts in real-time based on the transaction system– critical to saving money.
-Vantiv’s real-time, fraud scoring model saved clients over $16 million in fraud loss in just one year.

-Seventy percent of fraud threats in the U.S. originate overseas, from countries including China, Thailand, Vietnam, Hong Kong, and Indonesia.
 Global profiling is critical to identifying fraud trends initiated in other countries.
 This data can be used to help identify emerging trends and new fraud schemes.
-Again, Vantiv offers an advantage in this area as we continue to expand our fraud protection tool sets.
+Again, Worldpay offers an advantage in this area as we continue to expand our fraud protection tool sets.

 Although these are not the only considerations when choosing a fraud detection solution for your institution, they provide a good starting point.
 Overall, be sure you look for a solution that combines intelligent software, experienced fraud analysts, and global data to proactively identify and prevent fraud without inconveniencing cardholders.
-To learn how Vantiv Fraud Management for Credit can help your institution detect and prevent fraud, contact us.
+To learn how Worldpay’s fraud management tools can help your institution detect and prevent fraud, contact us.